FUenal/ThreatLens/README.md

 ---

-## 🧩 Challenges I Faced
+## 🧩 Challenges I Face

 **🧱 Data Integrity**
 Public CVE feeds are inconsistent.
-I had to build schema validators and enrichment functions to ensure each CVE had the metadata we needed.
+I have to build schema validators and enrichment functions to ensure each CVE had the metadata we needed.

 **🔀 Asset Mapping**
 CPE strings and product names aren’t standardized.
-Matching these to real-world software inventory was far harder than expected.
+Matching these to real-world software inventory is harder than expected.

 **🔁 Alert Fatigue**
 Too many alerts can backfire.
-We introduced risk thresholds, filtering logic, and manual overrides to keep things focused and useful.
+We will introduce risk thresholds, filtering logic, and manual overrides to keep things focused and useful.

 **⚖️ Explainability in AI**
 LLMs aren’t perfect.
 Every decision they make—risk rating, summaries—is logged and reviewable.
 This builds trust and accountability.